 See below for a selection of programs that are part of the WCS Career Lattice.

-Generous support for the WCS STEM Career Lattice is provided by New York City Council Speaker Corey Johnson and the New York City Council, 21st Century Fox, the TD Charitable Foundation, and multiple private foundations.
+Generous support for the WCS STEM Career Lattice is provided by New York City Council Speaker Corey Johnson and the New York City Council, Fox Corporation, the TD Charitable Foundation, and multiple private foundations.